openwdl/wdl/SPEC.md

 Any required workflow inputs (i.e. those that are not initialized with a default value or expression) must have their values provided when invoking the workflow.
 Inputs may be specified for a workflow invocation using any mechanism supported by the execution engine, including the [standard JSON format](#json-input-format).

 By default, all calls to subworkflows and tasks must have values provided for all required inputs by the caller.
-However, the execution engine may allow the workflow to leave some subworkflow/task inputs undefined - to be specified by the user at runtime - by setting the `allowNestedInputs` flag to `true` in the `meta` section of the top-level workflow.
+However, the execution engine may allow the workflow to leave some subworkflow/task inputs undefined - to be specified by the user at runtime - by setting the `allow_nested_inputs` hint to `true` in the `hints` section of the top-level workflow.
 For example:

 ```wdl
 task mytask {